-If case you require any help regarding the usage or development of the Kafka Topology Builder, don't hesitate to contact our gitter community.
+If case you require any help regarding the usage or development of Julie Ops, don't hesitate to contact our gitter community.
 In the future, when there is the request we might as well create a mailing list or other method of communication that help people using this project.